nikitavoloboev/data/macOS/apps/keyboard-maestro/km-macros.md

 I wrote about how I manage my huge macro library [here](https://forum.keyboardmaestro.com/t/notation-i-use-to-manage-my-macros/8907).

-All the macros/palettes are attached to this GitHub repository sorted into appropriate folders and I describe some of these macros/palettes below.

 All global macros will have no trigger as they are called with AppleScript from [Karabiner](../karabiner/karabiner.md).

 A lot of these macros were made with great help from the [Keyboard Maestro forum community](https://forum.keyboardmaestro.com/latest).